 Marie Saint Pierre is a Montréal-based fashion designer known for her avant-garde work and highly technical pieces.
 She generally focuses on shape and proportion than on what is deemed to be in style for a given season.
 It is this attitude that has helped her become one of the most highly recognized names in the Canadian fashion industry.
 Her work has been seen on Coco Rocha, Khloe Kardashian, Michaëlle Jean and many other renowned personalities.

-In her Exclusive with FAJO Magazine, Saint Pierre shares her philosophy, latest projects and style evolution.
+In her Exclusive with FAJO, Saint Pierre shares her philosophy, latest projects and style evolution.

 JUSTINE WOOLCOTT: What was the inspiration behind your fall/winter 2012 collection?